ballballu/CyberDIP_C17/README.md

 # qtCyberDIP_C17

-### This project is a course project for SJTU Science and Technology Innovation III-F
+### This project is a course project for Fundammentals of Digital Image Processing

 ![CyberDIP](/pic/CyberDIP.png)